huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"Result: {seq['generated_text']}")
-"Result: Modern tools are used, such as immersion blenders"
+Result: Modern tools are used, such as immersion blenders
 ```

 #### Reasoning